isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 <p>Apply the lowest LTV limit if the loan tenure exceeds 30 years (or 25
 years for HDB flats) or the loan period extends beyond the borrower's age of 65 years.</p>
-<h4>Getting a HDB Loan</h4>
+<h4>Getting an HDB Loan</h4>
-<p>If you are buying a HDB flat, you may qualify for a loan from the HDB.
+<p>If you are buying an HDB flat, you may qualify for a loan from the HDB.
-With a HDB loan, you may borrow up to 85% of the purchase price or the property’s valuation price.
+With an HDB loan, you may borrow up to 85% of the purchase price or the property’s valuation price.
 This depends on which is lower, subject to HDB’s credit assessment.</p>
 <p>The amount of HDB loan granted depends on:</p>